7 Benefits of leaf mold:

 Leaf mold attracts the earthworm.
 Add a 3 to 6-inch layer of leaf mold on the ground and let it sit.
 Earthworms will be appeared in a few weeks and do the rest for your garden.

-To get better result to add organic fertilizer on it.
+To get better results, add organic fertilizer to it.
 Moreover, using a layer of leaf mold on the garden bed each year reduces the need for applying additional fertilizer.

 Leaf mold as mulch

 You can use leaf mold as mulch.
-It helps to reduce the soil erosion, soil-borne diseases, retain soil moisture and keep the soil cool in hot weather condition.
+It helps to reduce soil erosion and soil-borne diseases, retains soil moisture, and keeps the soil cool in hot weather conditions.

 Don’t put the leaf mold directly at the bottom of the plants.
 It may harm your plants and invite diseases.